 If you are using a pellet smoker then you need to pay close attention to the brand of pellets you are using.
 Many pellet manufacturers will write “Hickory” in bold letters on the bag but when you look closer you will see that it is actually “Hickory Flavor” with the pellet being 80% oak and 20% hickory.
 If you are cooking with pellets then you need to check out my article on the best wood pellets for smoking meat.

-Use What You Like
+Use The Wood That You Like

 I like to say that there are no absolute rules to making great barbecue and this is no exception.